 DisplayCraft Fabricates Custom Island Exhibit for Schuco

-As we all look at how we can limit our footprint on Mother Nature and the environment, sustainability is transforming the way we design, build, maintain and manage our trade show exhibits.
+As we all look at limiting our footprint on Mother Nature and the environment, sustainability transforms how we design, build, maintain, and manage our trade show exhibits.
 Reduce – Reuse – Recycle – Re-think.
-Over the last decade DisplayCraft has moved towards sustainable trade show exhibit design through proper selection of green building materials, lighter weight exhibit materials, energy efficient lighting and eco-friendly printed graphics.
-A good example of sustainable trade show exhibit design practices is Schuco USA’s 20′ x 20′ custom island booth for Greenbuild.
+Over the last decade, DisplayCraft has moved towards sustainable trade show exhibit design through a proper selection of green and sustainable building materials, lighter-weight exhibit materials, energy-efficient lighting, and eco-friendly printed graphics.
+An excellent example of sustainable trade show exhibit design practices is Schuco USA’s 20′ x 20′ custom island booth for Greenbuild.

 Sustainable Trade Show Guidelines

 All trade shows have guidelines.
-Greenbuild had their set “Greenbuild’s Mandatory Exhibit Green Guidelines (GMEGG)”.
-A set of requirements exhibitors like DisplayCraft must implement for construction and operation of a Greenbuild Exhibit.
-Booths were designed to the requirements outlined in GMEGG and documentation with objectives and goals for sustainability were submitted.
+Greenbuild had their set “Greenbuild’s Mandatory Exhibit Green Guidelines (GMEGG).”
+A set of requirements exhibitors like DisplayCraft must implement for the construction and operation of a Greenbuild Exhibit.
+Booths were designed to the requirements outlined in GMEGG, and documentation with objectives and goals for sustainability was submitted.
 Some of the guidelines fell under the following categories: Energy Conservation, Booth Material, Shipping Practices, and Water Reclamation.

 • Energy Conservation – There was a big push to reduce the power consumption of lighting and electronic devices.
-DisplayCraft designed the exhibit to utilize lighting from the event hall and reused an existing energy efficient 60” monitor from the client’s showroom for product videos.
-One monitor, one message, clean design.
+DisplayCraft designed the exhibit to utilize lighting from the event hall and reused an existing energy-efficient 60″ monitor from the client’s showroom for product videos: one monitor, one message, and a clean design.

-• Flooring we sourced and rented through Greenbuild general service contractor to comply with the guidelines and save on shipping.
+• We sourced and rented the flooring through Greenbuild general service contractor to comply with the guidelines and save on shipping.

-• Booth Graphics and Signage – DisplayCraft strategically chose Images, logos, and signage for future reuse.
-New dye-sub fabric graphics printed using water based inks.
+• Booth Graphics and Signage – DisplayCraft strategically chose Images, logos, and signage that can be reused.
+New dye-sub fabric graphics were printed using water-based inks.

-• Booth Structure – The main booth structure fabricated using 20% recyclable aluminum, therefore, meeting the requirement of reuse for at least a 1 year.
+• Booth Structure – The main booth structure is fabricated using 20% recyclable aluminum, meeting the reuse requirement for at least one year.

 • Communications & Collateral – No paper consumption or paper handouts.